wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 9 Sailed towards the island of Britain, and went nigh unto it, and captured numbers of the vessels of the people of Britain, in their own waters ; after which she returned in safety to the land of Columbia.

-10 And the people gave much praise to Rodgers, for it was a cunning thing ; inasmuch as he saved many ships that were richly laden, so that they fell not into the hands of the people, of Britain.
+10 And the people gave much praise to Rodgers, for it was a cunning thing ; inasmuch as he saved many ships that were richly laden, so that they fell not into the hands of the people of Britain.

-11 Moreover, it happened about the fifteenth day of the seventh month, in the same year in which the decree of the great Sanhedrim was issued, that a certain vessel of the states of Columbia was environed round about by a multitude of the ships of the king. ;
+11 Moreover, it happened about the fifteenth day of the seventh month, in the same year in which the decree of the great Sanhedrim was issued, that a certain vessel of the states of Columbia was environed round about by a multitude of the ships of the king.

 12 And the captain thereof was straitened, and he looked around him and strove to escape :

-13 But he was entrapped and fell a prey to the vessels" of the king ; howbeit, the captain, whose name was Crane, tarnished not his honor thereby.
+13 But he was entrapped and fell a prey to the vessels of the king ; howbeit, the captain, whose name was Crane, tarnished not his honor thereby.

 14 And the name of the vessel of the United States was called Nautilus.